haolingguang/MT-FBA/README.md

 > python main.py --disable_dp False  --local_bs 500   --lr 0.01  --dataset 'cifar' --iid True --num_channels 3 --model 'resnet18' --rounds 500  --gpu '0'

 ## References
+Federated learning code reference:
 Shaoxiong Ji.
 (2018, March 30).
 A PyTorch Implementation of Federated Learning.
 Zenodo. http://doi.org/10.5281/zenodo.4321561

+FLAME is implemented with reference to the relevant code on github, but the link is lost.
+Please contact us if there is any infringement.